angela-d/simple-motd-for-debian-desktop/README.md

 to see your new message of the day.

-Tested in Gnome and Tilix terminals.
+Tested in Gnome and Tilix terminals (loads upon each new launch, without having to log out of your active desktop session).

 PSA: To make your terminal even more customized, use [tilix from Debian backports](https://packages.debian.org/sid/tilix) for terminal backgrounds, tiling etc.

+Base code from [Ubuntu's](https://ubuntu.com) server motd